Share the BIG News

 Tuesday, August 19, 2025

-To close our public event during the ACT BIG Conference this past June, Tanya Davis, the island's poet laureate, perfomed a poem about Basic Income Guarantee.
-Read it here.
+To close our public event during the ACT BIG Conference this past June, Tanya Davis, the Island's poet laureate, perfomed a poem about Basic Income Guarantee.
+Read it below:

 I am at this conference as a poet, to listen, make connections, and synthesize